Court says Japan's ban on same-sex marriage unconstitutional - WTMJ

 The Sapporo District Court dismissed the demand by six plaintiffs — two male couples and one female — that the Japanese government pay 1 million yen ($9,100) each for the difficulties they had to suffer from not being able to legally marry.

-But the Sapporo court’s ruling that the government’s ban was unconstitutional is seen as a major victory for the plaintiffs and their supporters, setting a precedent for similar court cases and raising their hope for a legal change.
+But the Sapporo court’s ruling that the government’s ban was unconstitutional is seen as a major step forward for the plaintiffs and their supporters, setting a precedent for similar court cases and raising their hope for a legal change.

+“I hope this ruling serves as a first step for Japan to change,” said one of the women, who only identified herself as “Plaintiff No. 5.”

 Four other lawsuits are pending in Tokyo, Osaka, Nagoya and Fukuoka.